Tsunami in a Dream: Unraveling the Hidden Meanings

 What does dreaming of a tsunami with family mean?

 Dreaming of a tsunami with family present usually reflects anxiety about protecting the people you love from forces outside your control.
-It can also indicate that a major life change you're anticipating will affect not just you but those around you.
-The emotional quality of the dream — whether you protect them, lose them, or escape together — shapes the specific meaning.
+It can also indicate that a major life change will affect not just you but those around you.
+Whether you protect them, lose them, or escape together shapes the specific meaning.

 What does the spiritual meaning of dreaming of a tsunami tell us?